 You can require hackers to set up a virtual private network (VPN) instance with the HackerOne VPN in order to find vulnerabilities in your program.
 The HackerOne VPN enables you to have granular visibility into hacker activities on your program and assets.

-To opt-in to the HackerOne VPN, contact your program manager.
+To learn more about adding the HackerOne VPN to your program, contact your program manager.

 |What is captured and logged by the HackerOne VPN?||All packets and netflow are captured.
 HTTPS is automatically decrypted, all other protocols (SMTPS, SSH, etc.) are captured but if encrypted, are not decrypted by HackerOne.|